Fossa Mariana

 The Fossa Mariana (Latin for “trench of Marius”) was a canal made B.C.
 102, by Marius, from the Rhône to the Gulf of Stomalimne, near the modern city of Fos-sur-Mer.
 It was constructed to avoid the difficult navigation at the mouths of the river, caused by the accumulations of sand by the several streams.
-It was about 16 miles long, and was later given to the inhabitants of Massilia (modern Marseilles), who derived large revenues from it.
+It was about 16 miles long, and was later given to the inhabitants of Massilia (modern Marseille), who derived large revenues from it.